mxahan/mxahan/README.md

 #### **Discussion about Recent ML**

 We can discuss different new approach in the vast field of AI.
 We can explore the solved domains and their potential expansion opportunities.

-#### **Analyze our Approach**

-Wordpress or ProcessWire, your choice!
+We can also discuss about different scientific papers regarding their claim and approaches.

 #### **Think potential solutions**